Understanding the Staged Dynamics of Transformers in Learning Latent Structure: Methods

 We frame the Alchemy task as a supervised learning problem.
 We provide the model with a set of \textbf{support} (contextual) examples from a specific chemistry, using which the model must respond to a \textbf{query} example.
 We formalize the notions of \textbf{support} and \textbf{query} below.

-Given a complete chemistry graph, the \textbf{support} set is a triplet consisting of K example transitions: $S = \{(x_{s_k}, z_{s_k}, y_{s_k})\}_{k=1}^K$.
-Each support example represents a transformation in the chemistry where $x_{s_k}$ is the \textit{start stone state}, $z_{s_k}$ is the \textit{sequence of potions applied}, and $y_{s_k}$ is the resulting \textit{end stone state}.
-The model then predicts the output stone ($y$) for a \textbf{query} example ($q$): $q = (x_q, z_q)$. where $x_q$ is the start stone state and $z_q$ is the query potion sequence.
+Given a complete chemistry graph, the \textbf{support} $S$ consists of triplets with $M$ example transitions: $S = \{(x_{s_m}, z_{s_m}, y_{s_m})\}_{m=1}^M$.
+Each support example represents a transformation in the chemistry, where $x_{s_m}$ is the \textit{start stone state}, $z_{s_m}$ is the \textit{sequence of potions applied}, and $y_{s_m}$ is the resulting \textit{end stone state}.
+We randomize the order of the examples in $S$ to prevent any ordering biases. $Q = \{q_i\}_{i=1}^{N}$ is the set of all possible queries for a chemistry, where each $q_i = (x_i, z_i)$.
+We ensure that $S$ and $Q$ are disjoint.
+We train the model to learn $p(y_i \mid q_i, S)$, i.e., given a query $q_i$, the model must predict the correct output stone $y_i$, using the support $S$ to infer the latent chemistry.

-To systematically vary task complexity, we introduce `hop length' (\texttt{hl}), which is the length of the potion sequence $z$.
-For instance, a 2-hop example $(\texttt{hl} = 2$) corresponds to applying two potions in succession to move from the start stone state to the end stone state on the chemistry (Figure \ref{fig:example_of_a_chemistry_graph_composition_decomposition}, right, for an example sequence).
-We can vary the hop length for both the support ($hl_{support}$), and the query ($hl_{query}$).
-We train the model to learn $p(y \mid x_q, z_q, S)$.
-In the other words, the model needs to correctly predict the output stone $y$, when $z_q$ is applied to $x_q$, using the entire support set $S$ as the context to infer the latent chemistry.
-In our experiments, we ensure that $S$ and $q$ are disjoint, and we shuffle the examples in $S$ to prevent any ordering biases.
+To systematically vary task complexity, we introduce `hop length' (${hl}$): the length of the potion sequence $z$.
+For instance, a 2-hop example $(hl = 2$) corresponds to applying two potions in succession to move from the start stone state to the end stone state in the chemistry (Figure \ref{fig:example_of_a_chemistry_graph_composition_decomposition}).
+We vary $hl$ for both support ($hl_{support}$), and query ($hl_{query}$).

-We use this task formulation to design three systematic experiments.
-1) \textbf{Latent-structure discovery under partial support}: we vary the content of $S$ with $hl_{support}=1$ but withhold all examples for a randomly selected potion pair.
-The query $q$ with $hl_{query}=1$ then tests the model on the effect of the withheld potions (Figure \ref{fig:example_of_a_chemistry_graph_composition_decomposition}, left).
-(2) \textbf{Composition}: we test the model's ability to compose 1-hop support transitions ($hl_{support}=1$), to solve multi-hop queries ($hl_{query} \in \{2,3,4,5\}$) (Figure \ref{fig:example_of_a_chemistry_graph_composition_decomposition}, top right).
-(3) \textbf{Decomposition}: we test the model's ability to decompose complex multi-hop support examples ($hl_{support} \in \{2,3,4,5\}$) to solve a 1-hop query ($hl_{query}=1$) (Figure \ref{fig:example_of_a_chemistry_graph_composition_decomposition}, bottom right).
+We use this task formulation to design three systematic experiments (callouts in Figure \ref{fig:example_of_a_chemistry_graph_composition_decomposition}).
+1) \textbf{Withheld potion pair}: we vary the content of $S$ with $hl_{support}=1$ but withhold all examples for a randomly selected potion pair.
+The query $q_i$ with $hl_{query}=1$ then tests the model's ability to infer the effect of the withheld potions (right callout).
+(2) \textbf{Composition}: we test the model's ability to compose 1-hop support transitions ($hl_{support}=1$), to solve multi-hop queries ($hl_{query} \in \{2,3,4,5\}$) (left callout).
+(3) \textbf{Decomposition}: we test the model's ability to decompose complex multi-hop support examples ($hl_{support} \in \{2,3,4,5\}$) to solve a 1-hop query ($hl_{query}=1$) (middle callout).